Disaster Assistance

 Active Disaster Declarations

 A disaster was declared by Governor Reynolds for Poweshiek, Story, and Marshall Counties following the hail storm of Sunday, 5/7/2023.
 If you live in either of these counties and were affected by the storm, you may be eligible for aid.
+The deadline for individual assistance grants has passed for this declaration and applications are no longer being accepted.
+You can still receive help through disaster case advocacy as listed below.

-What kind of help is available?
+What kind of help is available if I was affected?

 You can contact disaster assistance staff by emailing disaster.assistance@micaonline.org or by calling 641-325-4032.